LexiFi/lrt/README.md

 There are four main directories:

-* `lib` contains all the dynamic types and useful modules built atop.
+* `lib` contains the runtime type representations and useful modules built atop.
 * `ppx` contains the syntax extension.
 * `bench` contains the json/variant roundtrip benchmark code.
 * `tests` contains the separate tests.
 Some more tests are placed